MrMicrowaveOven/AlgorithmsCurriculum/README.md

   * The Jobberwocky companies index.
   * The [A List][a-list] of tech companies.
 * Attend the Resumes workshop.
-* Finish mapping out your list of 200 companies.
+* Finalize and submit your résumé, cover letter, and job search roadmap for review.

 [big-o]: ./interview-prep/big_o.md
 [github]: ./self-presentation/github.md